KannonZenetism/zenetism-field-physics/zenetism/MP03_Ethics_and_Soul_Ch5-6.md

 differing only by trajectory and perception.

 - The centropic path culminates through the Essence of Being (EOB),
-  reaching AP in coherence and rest.
+  reaching AP in realized potential, coherence, and rest.

 - The entropic path culminates through VOS,
-  arriving at AD in dispersion,
+  arriving at AD in maximum dispersion,
   dissolved into AE within AP.

 Both converge in fixity.